 - Try street interviews like Easy French on YouTube or a French news story about something fun like Paris fashion week.
 (Full-length films are only good for more advanced students.)

 - Costume party!
 Jeanne d’Arc?
 Marie Antoinette?
-Madame Curie?
 For your advanced student, learn a little monologue or something to recite in French about that person.

 - Make a timeline and add pictures as you continue to learn the history of France.